iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-11-25.md

 The rest of my group joined me, and we rigged the traverse round Hensler's Pot to meet up with Ben, who was having a good time.
 As his group were still coming down, my group proceeded through the crawls to the main chamber - always a surprisingly long journey, and the pebble beds are unpleasant.
 I showed Ash and Izzy how to scurry, prompting Izzy to invent and sing 'Scurrying Man', a homage to my skill/weirdness.
 I regret not letting a novices lead the way in retrospect, it's fun having a go at following the draught.

 The main chamber was spectacular.
 I've never seen it in sunlight, and though it was already getting dark at 3, the waterfall was well illuminated.
 I stood near the spray as close and for as long as my fabric oversuit would allow me to, before retreating to a sand bank to ponder the awesome scale of this place.
 To warm up, I lead the group to a neat dig on the north side of the chamber - up a muddy boulder slope there is a set of mine cart tracks leading down into a well compacted crawl.
 Izzy was very enthusiastic and plunged on ahead, heedless of my calls to slow down.
 Eventually she got a bit stuck and decided it was time to turn back, and we rejoined the rest of our group just as Ben's group emerged.

+{"Attempting to take flash photos in the main chamber." right}(2016-11-26_16h30m-RhysTyers-SonyRX100II-GapingGhyll-DSC03486.jpg)

 In the main chamber Rhys tried unsuccessfully to take flash photos - both his flash and mine were having problems.
 I persuaded Rhys to swap with James for my team on the way out so we had a really good caver above the novices - in return I promised to derig.
 On the crawls back to Hensler's pot I explained deviations and hanging rebelays to Izzy and Ash, who didn't know what a krab was - time well spent.
 Rhys went up first, followed quickly by Ash who tackled the deviation quite well (though he required some persuasion to let go of the sling and swing backwards).
 Izzy and I chatted, sang Disney songs and pondered life as we waited for Cecilia to climb, and all too soon it was Izzy's turn.